DanRehberg/General-Mechanics-Simulation/README.md

 Notes on some dependencies:
 - SDL 2+
+- OpenGL Extension Wrangler (GLEW)
-- Unofficial OpenGL Math library
+- Unofficial OpenGL Math library (GLM)
 - Uses OpenGL 4+
   - OpenGL3+ is fine, just changes some declarations of version in SDL Init and shaders